 The Bell’s Iceman events attracts competitive cyclists from Mexico, Canada and 38 states.
 Ages range from 1.5 years to 80 years of age.
 Their ability levels vary from first time racers to Olympians.

 The Iceman Course

-Starting in downtown Kalkaska, the Bell’s Beer Iceman trail consists of paved roads, dirt roads, two tracks (the majority of the course), abandoned railroad beds, and the world famous Vasa Nordic ski trail.
-Approximately 29 miles long, the course crosses only one paved road (Williamsburg Rd. at mile 17) as it winds through the breath taking terrain of the Pere Marquette State Forest in Northwestern Lower Michigan.
-Course highlights include “Steve’s Secret”, “Lombard’s Luge,” “Cassle Cliffs,” and “Ice Breaker” (the last hill to climb).
-The finish line at Timber Ridge, just east of Traverse City, will be a welcome sight to all Icemen and Icewomen.
-The course can be best described as a road race on dirt.
+Starting at the Kalkaska Civic Center, the Bell’s Beer Iceman trail consists of paved roads, dirt roads, two tracks (the majority of the course), abandoned railroad beds and the world famous Vasa Nordic ski trail.
+Approximately 30 miles long,the course crosses only one paved road (Williamsburg Rd. at mile 17) as it winds through the breathtaking terrain of the Pere Marquette State Forest in Northwestern Lower Michigan.

 GRAND TRAVERSE CYCLE FEED STATIONS